UO-Biostats/UO_ABS/README.md

 *Notes on installation/building:*

-- To view a local version run `jekyll serve`.
+- To view a local version run `bundle exec jekyll serve`.

 - The skeleton can by modified by editing `config.yml` and `_includes/themes/twitter/default.html`.